Posts about untimely currents

 ———

-What happens after detecting, naming, and struggling to reclaim depends on particular and situated responses, not to be generalized.
+What happens after detecting, naming, and struggling to reclaim depends on particular and situated responses.
+Something not to be generalized.
 The net of generalization is now surely too thin and infirm to extend over all the complex landscapes.
 But above all, the point is to resist expelling those cynical landscapes from our minds and to resist being satisfied with one’s parcel only, leaving the movement of business as usual to its devices.
 However it happens, the lesson remains: out of sight is never out of existence.

-This sounds like good sense and thus hopes to reach the being of the reader.
+This could sound like good sense and as such hopes to reach the being of the reader.
 But it can also be regarded as old news.
 “Of course we try to care.”
 “We are already working full capacity and cannot take on board more than that.”
 Or it can be seen as empty words or “it’s easy for you to talk.”
-It can read as a cynical text itself (it does not deny being part of the contemporary).
+It can be read as a cynical text itself (it does not deny being part of the contemporary).
 Or the response can be “and what solutions do you propose?”
 I believe this text has done sufficient work if it has sensitized us to the displacement of cynicism and enabled us to spot it where is happens and shift course at any juncture in life where cynicism dissuades to care and have us close our senses.

 And for those of us who keep to our humble contributions at the limits of home and work (and I have done both), this should be a question for us, one that demands examination, whether we are not living in a bubble that we have built to merely keep out of sight those parts of existence that make us feel desperate and cynical.
 Whether this neo-cynical way of life will prove sustainable.
 The real and good cynicism might after all be the one that actively engages with whatever is imperfect in the world.
 Our world is indeed not ideal and very complicated, the cynic knows, but it remains our world.